 This map has been compiled and drawn under contract between the State of Alaska, Department of Natural Resources, Division of Geological & Geophysical Surveys (DGGS), and Stevens Exploration Management Corp.
-Airborne geophysical data for the area were acquired by Geoterrex-Dighem, a division of CGG Canada Ltd., in 1999.
+Airborne geophysical data for the area were acquired and processed by Fugro Airborne Surveys in 2001.
 Laurel Burns was the contract manager for DGGS.

 This map and other products from this survey are available by mail order or in person from DGGS, 794 University Ave., Suite 200, Fairbanks, Alaska, 99709.